Quick Answer

 Step 4: Call a Professional Water Damage Company

-- Mold grows within 24-48 hours of water exposure — professional drying equipment works far faster than fans and dehumidifiers from the hardware store
+This is not a DIY situation.
+Mold grows within 24-48 hours of water exposure — professional drying equipment works far faster than fans and dehumidifiers from the hardware store.
+Professionals use thermal imaging and moisture meters to find hidden moisture behind walls and under floors.

 Step 5: Remove What You Can Safely

-- Do NOT use a regular household vacuum to remove water — use a wet/dry vac only
+While waiting for professionals, move furniture, boxes, and valuables to a dry area if it's safe to enter.
+Do NOT use a regular household vacuum to remove water — use a wet/dry vac only.

 Step 6: Watch for Mold in the Days After